Hororohoruru/Visual-search-protocol/README.md

 be considered a correct answer.
 Then, the third column will get a value of '1' in the corresponding trial if the answer is correct, while the fourth column will collect the reaction times of each trial.

+Lastly, the folder 'data_analysis' contains a function that takes the resulting matrices from the experiment, and creates two row vectors containing the mean reaction times for the different stimuli conditions (it uses data from correct answers only), separating them between the trials with target present and the ones with target absent.
+Additionally, the script named 'average' will run the function twice in order to obtain mean reaction times for all 4 conditions, for both target present and absent, for both pop and conjunction search.